Skinra/GamelabGame/Game/Script/Control/Control.md

-Here put every scripts which control the movement of the Player, the enemy & the environment elements
+Put every scripts which control the movement of the Player, the enemy & the environment elements
 ---------------------------------------------------------------------------------------------